Futu Holdings (FUTUON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Futu Holdings Historical Price

-According to the latest data gathered on Futu Holdings live price page, the current price of Futu Holdings is 195.59USD.
+According to the latest data gathered on Futu Holdings live price page, the current price of Futu Holdings is 191.25USD.
 The circulating supply of Futu Holdings(FUTUON) is

 In the past 24 hours, Futu Holdings has shown a price movement of